chevere/docs/components/Workflow.md

     );
 ```

-For the code above, note how validate and insert steps reference arguments stored in the response of the fetch step.
-Variables `payload` and `useCache` will be required to be provided by the Workflow runner.

-## Modifying a Workflow
+## Adding Steps Before and After

 The `withAddedBefore` and `withAddedAfter` methods allows to add steps before/after another step.

-Code below modify the Workflow:
+Code below modify the Workflow to extend its functionality.

 ```sh
 # From this: